Mijog-ai/IndustrialDataSystem/README.md

 pip install -r requirements.txt
 ```

-> **Note:** The project ships with a local OneDrive mock.
-To connect to a real tenant, populate the environment variables described in `config/settings.py` and implement the Microsoft Graph upload/download requests inside the cloud modules.
+> **Note:** The project ships with a local OneDrive mock by default.
+Set `ONEDRIVE_STORAGE_MODE=cloud` (and provide valid Microsoft Graph admin credentials) to push uploads directly into your tenant.
+The connector now handles folder provisioning, file uploads, and downloads through the Graph API while keeping a synchronized local cache for metadata.

 ## Usage